Rolex Logo: The Complete History

 The brand was originally registered as Wilsdorf and Davis, and it would take until 1908 that the company became Rolex Watch Co.
 Ltd. in 1915.
 In 1908, they also opened an office in La Chaux-de-Fonds, Switzerland.

 As you can understand, Rolex has received a lot of awards, gotten many patents, and broken several world records over the years.
-The start of Rolex’s big success was that a Rolex watch in 1914 was awarded a Class A precision certificate, a distinction normally granted exclusively to marine chronometers by Kew Observatory.
+The start of Rolex’s big success was when a Rolex watch in 1914 was awarded a Class A precision certificate, a distinction normally granted exclusively to marine chronometers by Kew Observatory.

 Eventually, he started considering watches that you wear on the wrist, but wristwatches were undeveloped and not very precise.
 As such, Wilsdorf had a vision that he could make them both more elegant, and also more reliable.

 After World War I, Rolex moved its base from London to Geneva, both because it was and still is the capital of fine watchmaking, but mainly to avoid heavy taxation from a recovering post-war Britain.
 At this time, the government imposed high export duties on the case metals – silver and gold, which drove up the price of the watches.
 Wilsdorf wanted his watches to be affordable, but the taxes prevented this.
-Of course, this is a lot different from how Rolex is viewed today, as it is hardly associated with the world affordable.
+Of course, this is a lot different from how Rolex is viewed today, as it is hardly associated with the word affordable.
 Also, the name Wilsdorf caused anti-German prejudice in Great Britain during World War I.

 In 1920, Wilsdorf registered Montres Rolex SA in Geneva as the new company name.
 Today, that has become Rolex SA.